 - accompany the application with a letter of recommendation from an academic referee, preferably PhD supervisor or Head of Laboratory.
 This letter should indicate how your research, the laboratory in which you work and the area of research that you intend to pursue will benefit from your participation in the workshop.

 All applicants will receive acknowledgement fairly immediately after their submission, certainly before the application deadline, and ALL applicants will be notified of the outcome.
-If you are unsure if your application has been safely received, please contact the office on 01752 426493 (Mr Paul Lonsdale and Mrs Alex Street).
+If you are unsure if your application has been safely received, please contact the office on 01752 426493 (Mrs Alex Street).

 UK Research Councils

 At present there is no ‘guaranteed fee’ agreed for Research Council students.
 Application should be made with MRC, BBSRC or EPSRC through appropriate channels for support from the studentship.

 Help with funding is usually available for young physiologists working in the UK.
 If you wish to apply please indicate clearly in your application to the workshop.
 You will, of course, need to be a Member of the Physiological Society.
 There is no need to apply for the travel grant directly to the Physiological Society before workshop applications are assessed, please wait until the workshop application outcome is known.
 We will provide a letter to accompany your application for the travel grant.

 The workshop can provide a limited amount of bursaries.
 If you think you will have difficulty finding the full fee and will need a half bursary, please indicate clearly in your application.